The-OpenROAD-Project/OpenROAD-flow-scripts/README.md

    designs through the flow.
 It also contains platforms and test designs.

 ## Setup
+The flow has the following dependencies:
+* OpenROAD
+* KLayout
+* TritonRoute
+* Yosys

-The tools required to run through the OpenROAD flow can either be obtained from a pre-compiled build export or can be built manually.
-The tools in the flow have the following dynamic/runtime dependencies:
+The dependencies can either be obtained from a pre-compiled build export or built manually.
+See the [KLayout website](https://www.klayout.de/) for installation instructions.

 ### Option 1: Installing build exports
 1. Clone the OpenROAD-flow repository